 Tree paintings, potting soil and Bird of Paradise seeds.

-These three paintings represent his two subjects.
-The plants are those accumulated during several years in the flat I occupied with my ex-girlfriend.
-The ladybirds entered the flat I occupied after our separation, unfortunately they died there.
+These three paintings represent exotic plants and Asian ladybirds.
+The plants are those accumulated during several years in the flat I occupied with my ex-girlfriend, the ladybirds entered the flat I occupied after our separation, unfortunately they died there.
 The bird of paradise seeds were given to me by my ex-girlfriend shortly before we separated.

 Untitled (Harmonia axyridis)